effekseer/EffekseerForUnity/docs/source/en/how-to-use.md

 Effekseer supports Universal RenderPipeline.

+* Please remove ScriptExternal Directory if you update from from 1.5

 Look at Graphics Settings to see which ScriptableRenderPipelineSettings you are currently using.

 If it already exists, select it.